 There are a wealth of potential benefits you can gain by harnessing the power of herbal water.
 From boosting your mood to cleansing your skin, it’s able to enhance both your physical and mental wellbeing.
 The exact effects that you can expect will vary depending on which specific herbal water you use.

 With that in mind, let’s look at four common varieties of herbal water and how they could benefit you.
-After that, we’ll go into more detail about the different ways in which you can utilize herbal water.
+After that, we’ll go into more detail about the different ways in which you can utilise herbal water.

 The delicate delight of rose water